suit-wg/manifest-spec/draft-ietf-suit-manifest.md

 suit-run is a SUIT_Command_Sequence to execute in order to run an image. suit-run typically contains a single instruction: either the "run" directive for the bootable manifest or the "process dependencies" directive for any dependents of the bootable manifest. suit-run is OPTIONAL.
 Only one manifest in an update may contain the "run" directive.

-suit-text is a digest that uniquely identifies the content of the Text that is packaged in the OuterWrapper. text is OPTIONAL.
+suit-text is a digest that uniquely identifies the content of the Text that is packaged in the SUIT_Envelope. text is OPTIONAL.

-suit-coswid is a digest that uniquely identifies the content of the concise-software-identifier that is packaged in the OuterWrapper. coswid is OPTIONAL.
+suit-coswid is a digest that uniquely identifies the content of the concise-software-identifier that is packaged in the SUIT_Envelope. coswid is OPTIONAL.

 ## SUIT_Dependency